RamSailopal/YDBGUI/README.md

 **RESTART^TESTROUT** hangs for 2 minutes and then reports a "clean" system start.

-**CRASH^TESTROUT** demonstrates a crashing startup process, reporting the M error associated.
+**CRASH^TESTROUT** demonstrates a crashing startup process after 30 seconds, reporting the M error associated.

 To replicate a "clean" and crashing restart, change **^GUISYS("restart")** accordingly